Urashima Tarō: Plot

-One day, a young fisherman named Urashima Tarō is fishing when he notices a group of children torturing a small turtle.
+A young fisherman, Urashima Tarō, is fishing when he notices a group of children torturing a small turtle.
 Tarō saves it and releases it back to the sea.
-The next day, a huge turtle approaches him and tells him that the small turtle he saved is the daughter of the Emperor of the Sea, Ryūjin, who wants to see him to thank him.
+The next day, a huge turtle approaches him and explains that the small turtle that was saved is the daughter of the Emperor of the Sea, Ryūjin, who wants to meet and thank the fisherman.

 The turtle magically gives Tarō gills and brings him to the bottom of the sea, to the Palace of the Dragon God (Ryūgū-jō).
 There, he meets the Emperor and the small turtle, who is now a lovely princess, Otohime.
-(Note: Oto-hime must have been the second daughter or the younger princess, since her name Oto can be read as otsu, meaning "No. 2", as in the common phrase which means "No. 1 and No. 2"," as explained by folklorist .)
+(Note: Oto-hime must have been the second daughter or the younger princess, since her name Oto can be read as otsu, meaning "No. 2", as in the common phrase kōotsu which means "No. 1 and No. 2"," as explained by folklorist Yoshio Miyao.)
 The palace has a view to the four seasons, one on each side.
 Tarō stays there with Otohime for three days, but he wants to return to his village and see his aging mother, so he requests permission to leave.
-The princess says that she is sorry to see him go, but she wishes him well and gives him a mysterious box called tamatebako, which will protect him from harm, but which he must never open.
+The princess says that she is sorry to see him go, but she wishes him well and gives him a mysterious box, tamatebako, which will protect him from harm, but which he must never open.
 Tarō grabs the box, jumps on the back of the same turtle that had brought him there, and soon is at the seashore.

 When he returns to his village, everything has changed.
 His home is gone, his mother has vanished, and the people whom he knew are nowhere to be found.
 He asks whether anyone knows a man called Urashima Tarō.
 They answer that they had heard someone of that name had vanished at sea long ago.
-He discovers that 300 years have passed since the day he left for the bottom of the sea.
-Struck by grief, he absent-mindedly opens the box.
+He discovers that 300 years have passed since went to the undersea kingdom.
+Struck by grief, he absentmindedly opens the box.
 A cloud of white smoke bursts forth.
 He is suddenly aged, his beard long and white, and his back bent.
 From the sea comes the sad, sweet voice of the princess: "I told you not to open that box.
 In it was your old age ...".